Yang-Tang/shinyjqui/cran-comments.md

 ## Reverse dependencies

-Currently, there are 8 packages depending on shinyjqui: CaPO4Sim, Factoshiny, ggquickeda, html2R, Prostar, rsqliteadmin, singleCellTK and systemPipeShiny.
+Currently, there are 11 packages depending on shinyjqui: bulkAnalyseR, CaPO4Sim, Factoshiny, FielDHub, ggquickeda, html2R, musicatk, Prostar, rsqliteadmin, SPARTAAS and systemPipeShiny.
 All of them passed the R CMD check.